scseanchow/maple_idle_bot/README.md

 - Run calibration mode option 4 to test template matching

 ### Clicks are missing targets
+- Button positions auto-scale to your screen resolution
+- If positions need adjustment, edit `BUTTONS_RELATIVE` in config.py (use 0.0-1.0 values)
-- Run calibration mode and note exact button coordinates
+- Run calibration mode to get screen resolution and test coordinates
-- Update `BUTTONS` in config.py
 - Use `spam_tap.py` to test if clicks register
+- Increase `CLICK_FUZZINESS` if clicks are too precise (or decrease if too inaccurate)

 ### ADB connection issues
 - Ensure MuMu Player is running